 - list in an appendix all relevant federal and provincial legislation, policy and direction from other sources.
 This includes acts, regulations and guidelines that must be followed and are relevant to forest management.
-The appendix will also: - o include a discussion on how the FMP is addressing the integration of recovery plans for provincial and federal species at risk that occur within the licence area. - o include a discussion on how the FMP will address potential impacts to known and unknown heritage resources within the licence area. - o include a discussion on how the FMP will address potential impacts to known protected and conserved areas within the licence area. - identify requirements and responsibilities under their FMLA, as they relate to planning and management obligations
+The appendix will also: - include a discussion on how the FMP is addressing the integration of recovery plans for provincial and federal species at risk that occur within the licence area. - include a discussion on how the FMP will address potential impacts to known and unknown heritage resources within the licence area. - identify requirements and responsibilities under their FMLA, as they relate to planning and management obligations